uri-library-data-services/iassist-preview/content/blog/results-data-management-plan-poll.md

 -   18% (4) - Yes, as a matter of  policy.
 -   36% (8) - Not a policy, but I have reviewed them in the past.
--   36% (8) - Not a policy, but I\'d seriously consider doing it.
+-   36% (8) - Not a policy, but I'd seriously consider doing it.
--   9% (2) - Not a policy but I most likely wouldn\'t do it.
+-   9% (2) - Not a policy but I most likely wouldn't do it.
 -   0% (0) - No, as a matter of policy.

 Several repondents posted the following  comments.
-(All commenters identified themselves by name in the poll, but I\'ll keep their identities anonymous here, just in case.)
+(All commenters identified themselves by name in the poll, but I'll keep their identities anonymous here, just in case.)

--   I coordinate development of the DCC\'s DMP Online data management planning tool.
+-   I coordinate development of the DCC's DMP Online data management planning tool.
 One of the functions we are adding for v3.0 (which is set to launch this Spring) is a facility to share read/write permissions with other users.
-We\'ll be very interested in seeing how popular this proves, as it will enable more collaborative development of DMPs by the researchers AND the research support staff, data librarians, IT people, etc who are also stakeholders in the data management endeavour.
+We'll be very interested in seeing how popular this proves, as it will enable more collaborative development of DMPs by the researchers AND the research support staff, data librarians, IT people, etc who are also stakeholders in the data management endeavour.
 -   We are on record as making the offer to help formulate and/or review DM plans.
-No written policy as yet, but it\'s something we\'re targetting as a service.
+No written policy as yet, but it's something we're targetting as a service.
--   I\'ve always offered this service in my dept. The LSE is currently looking at formalising a data management policy.
+-   I've always offered this service in my dept. The LSE is currently looking at formalising a data management policy.
 One of the main aims of this is supporting researchers who need to make data available for reuse as part of their funding conditions.
 As part of